-IoA 4 brings together leading thinkers in the space industry and the blockchain industry to meet, discuss ideas, and co-present a variety of proposals for cooperation between the up and coming providers of technical infrastructure and risk capital to support innovation, on what many of us believe to be the most important human endeavour there is.
+IoA IV brought together leading thinkers in the space industry and the blockchain industry to meet, discuss ideas, and co-present a variety of proposals for cooperation between the up and coming providers of technical infrastructure and risk capital to support innovation, on what many of us believe to be the most important human endeavour there is.

 Vinay Gupta, Mattereum

 Vinay is a leading figure in the blockchain industry.
 He is Director of Corporate Strategy at Mattereum, a collaboration between lawyers and technologists connecting digital assets on the blockchain with goods and services in the material world.
 He co-created the Internet of Agreements conferences, was strategic architect for ConsenSys Systems and architect of the National Blockchain Strategy for Dubai.
 He will be speaking about the blockchain, it's relevance to business in space, and the importance of a manned mission to Mars.

 Nush is active in the tech ecosystems of UK, Europe and USA having worked across politics, the Olympics and innovation strategy.
 She curated the Disruption Summit Europe, delivered the CogX 18 AI festival, set up TechHub Shoreditch, produced the UK’s first audio-led VR experience with SubPac, and is an Ambassador for Google’s Campus London to champion Diversity in Technology.
 Her space startup Naaut focuses on innovation and frontier technology for our multi-planetary future.
 She will speak about Blockchain for space supply chain.